 - Earning points from Rapid Rewards partners

-- NEW: By Opening Up a Southwest Card that has a free companion pass as part of its welcome offer!
+- NEW: By Opening Up a Southwest Card that has a free Companion Pass (R) as part of its welcome offer!

 Getting A Companion Pass Using Credit Cards

-It’s quite difficult to get the companion pass if you used the traditional way of earning it.
+It’s quite difficult to get the Companion Pass (R) if you used the traditional way of earning it.
 But don’t worry, you can get the pass if you’re able to sign up for this tree Southwest Rapid Rewards card below.